kxnzx/Frontend-Mentor---huddle-landing-page-with-single-introductory-section-master/README.md

 - The difference between (width:100%) and (width:auto;):

-  Width:100%; element(s) take up the exact width of the parent, however it excludes margins and paddings.
+  '''- Width:100%;''' element(s) take up the exact width of the parent, however it excludes margins and paddings.
-  Width:auto; element(s) take up the width of the parent in which the margins and paddings are included.
+  '''- Width:auto;''' element(s) take up the width of the parent in which the margins and paddings are included.

 - How to make the footer stick at the bottom.
 I have achieved this by using the following properties and values:
+  '''
   html {
   height: 100%;
   }